alexandriaproject-io/llm-inference/README.md

 - **TARGET_GPU_INDEX**:Int - Specify witch GPU to use to run the model when using LOW_CPU_MEM_USAGE set to true
     - Cuda SDK installation - https://developer.nvidia.com/cuda-zone
     - Only applicable when GPU is in use
-- **ENABLE_USE_CACHE**:Bool - Weather or not to use caching for already calculated tokens, useful when pushing one token at a time
 - **LOW_CPU_MEM_USAGE**:Bool - Exchange slower loading for less memory usage when loading the model
 - **LOAD_IN_8BIT**:Bool - When true, loads the model in 8-bit precision instead of the standard 16-bit (
   bfloat16/float16), reducing RAM/GPU memory use but sacrificing some precision.